NSHipster/articles/2012-11-05-nsurlprotocol.md

 - Creating a proxy server for a local data transformation service with a URL request interface
 - Deliberately sending malformed & illegal response data to test the robustness of the application
 - Filtering sensitive information from requests or responses
-- Implementing an `NSURLConnection`-compatible interface to an existing protocol.
+- Implementing an `NSURLSession`-compatible interface to an existing protocol.

 Again, it's important to reiterate that the whole point of `NSURLProtocol` is that you can change everything about the loading behavior of your application without doing anything differently with how your application communicates to the network.